 The East Coast of Australia is generally affordable, due to the population and accessibility to international travel.

-In saying that, Sydney and Melbourne are the most expensive cities to live, but if you are visiting there for short periods, there are ways to keep costs down and still have fun in the city.
+Sydney and Melbourne are the most expensive cities to live, but if you are visiting there for short periods, there are ways to keep costs down and still have fun in the city.

 It is popular opinion that the West Coast of Australia is an expensive area, though this is possibly due to the flight costs to get there, adding a huge expense to your road trip budget.
 Generally Western Australia is now considered one of Australia’s most livable cities.